vmaurya6622/ML-Powered-Drowsiness-Detection-and-Driver-Safety-System/README.md

 ## Features
 - Real-time facial monitoring using a camera.
 - Drowsiness detection using eye aspect ratio and head pose analysis.
-- Alerts to notify the driver when drowsiness is detected.
+- Alerts will be sent to the driver when drowsiness is detected.
 - Arduino integration for additional hardware control (e.g., triggering alarms).

 ## Project Structure